-There have been several studies conducted on the effects of bariatric surgery on migraines, including the most recent which appeared in Neurology.
+There have been several studies conducted on the effects of bariatric treatments on migraines, including the most recent which appeared in Neurology.
 This study was conducted by researchers at The Miriam Hospital’s Weight Control and Diabetes Research Center.
-The study looked at men and women who had severe migraines before the bariatric surgery and that were also planning on getting the surgery.
+The study looked at men and women who had severe migraines before the bariatric surgery and that we’re also planning on getting the surgery.
 Approximately 28 million people in the United States suffer from migraines, with most of them being women.

-The researchers developed a questionnaire with questions about their migraines, including the frequency, severity, and what occurs before, during and after the migraines.
+The researchers developed a questionnaire with questions about their migraines, including the frequency, severity, and what occurs before, during, and after the migraines.
 They asked the questions before the bariatric surgery and six months after the procedure was completed.
 Approximately half of the patients had fewer migraines within six months of the surgery, as well as a reduction in the severity.
-The average weight lost by the participants of the study was 66.4 pounds.
+The average weight loss by the participants of the study was 66.4 pounds.

 Bariatric Surgery for Migraines

 There are several reasons researchers think bariatric surgery is effective at helping treat migraines.
 First, migraines tend to be worse in obese individuals.
 They are triggered more often and tend to be more severe.
 This is especially true for men and women in the severely obese category, according to their BMI.
-By getting weight loss surgery and losing weight, they are improving the migraines.
+By getting weight loss surgery and losing weight, they are improving migraines.
 Another theory is that the hormone changes from the surgery also make a positive impact on different ailments, with migraines included.